kakush30/nasa-meteorite-analysis/README.md

 #### Number of recordings per 10 year period

-There are a recording of year 2101, which is not possible, so I removed that data from dataset for year based analysis.
+There is a recording of year 2101, which is not possible, so I removed that data from dataset for year based analysis.

 In ascending order
 ` year